Inventory in logistics

 The physical inventory

-Physical inventory involves counting, measuring or weighing all things that are physically present – whether they are computers, printers, handheld terminals or pencils.
-If the items are small parts in large numbers, estimation is often allowed, especially if the effort to make an accurate determination would be too great and uneconomical.
+Physical inventory involves counting, measuring or weighing all items that are physically present – whether they are computers, printers, handheld terminals or pencils.
+If the items are small parts in large numbers, an estimate is often permitted, especially if the effort required for an exact determination would be too great and uneconomical.

 The book inventory

 This is about financial accounting.
-Everything that can be determined via receipts, bank statements, receipts, lists of balances or invoices – whether receivables, payables or credit balances at banks – is recorded by the book inventory.
+Everything that can be determined from receipts, account statements, receipts, balance lists or invoices – whether receivables, liabilities or bank balances – is recorded by the book inventory.

 The asset inventory

-The company’s asset register is consulted for the asset inventory.
-It contains precise information on the value of plant and office equipment, the vehicle fleet or machinery.
+The company’s asset register is consulted during the asset inventory.
+It contains precise information on the value of operating and office equipment, the vehicle fleet and machinery.

-Here, it is important that the respective item is precisely designated and that information such as acquisition or production costs, useful life, balance sheet value on the balance sheet date, annual depreciation and the date of addition and disposal are precisely documented.
+It is important that the respective asset is precisely described and that information such as acquisition or production costs, service life, balance sheet value on the balance sheet date, annual depreciation and the date of acquisition and disposal are precisely documented.

 The four inventory types

-The classic type of a physical inventory, in which the inventory of assets and liabilities of a company is drawn up on a specific date, at the end of a reporting period.
+The classic type of inventory, in which the assets and liabilities of a company are inventoried on a specific date at the end of a reporting period.

-In inventory sampling, random samples are drawn to obtain a representative sample of the inventory.
-From this, an extrapolation is made to the total stock.
-This type of inventory is performed using recognized mathematical-statistical methods such as mean value estimation.
+In inventory sampling, random samples are taken in order to obtain a representative selection of the stock.
+This is then extrapolated to the total portfolio.
+This type of inventory is carried out using recognized mathematical-statistical methods such as mean value estimation.

-A perpetual inventory can be performed if a stock ledger and documentation of receipts and issues are available.
-However, it is necessary that a physical inventory is carried out at least once a year and that a comparison is made between the target stock in stock accounting and the actual stock.
+A permanent inventory can be carried out if a stock book and documentation of receipts and issues are available.
+However, it is necessary that a physical inventory is carried out at least once a year and that a comparison is made between the target stock in the stock records and the actual stock.

-4. the preliminary or subsequent inventory as of the balance sheet date
+4. Inventory before or after the balance sheet date

-If it is not possible to carry out an inventory on the specified date, a pre- or post-balance inventory can be used.
-The basic requirement is that a physical inventory must be taken within three months before or two months after the balance sheet date.
+If it is not possible to carry out a physical inventory on the specified key date, an early or late physical inventory can be used.
+The basic requirement is that a physical inventory must be carried out within three months before or two months after the balance sheet date.